Claddagh Ring Museum

 The museum is open from March through October, 10 a.m. to 5 p.m.

-Purchase Irish Food in the States Through Food Ireland
+Purchase Your Favorite Irish Food on the Food Ireland Website

 What might seem like an unassuming place at first glance is actually a fascinating look into Irish history.

-The Jackie Clarke Collection is housed in the former 3-story Provincial Bank building on Pearse Street in Ballina, Co.
-Mayo.
+The Jackie Clarke Collection is housed in the former 3-story Provincial Bank building on Pearse Street in Ballina, County Mayo.

 It was designed by the Victorian architect Thomas Manly Deane, who also designed the National Museum in Dublin and that city’s government buildings.